Rust Clap recipes

 Unsolvable problem

 This section is not an actual recipe.
-I'll tell you about a problem that doesn't have a perfect solution so far (or I just cannot find it).
+I'll tell you about a problem that doesn't have a perfect solution yet (or I just cannot find one).

 Let's take the previous recipe and make the task more difficult.
 Assume that the user should specify the app id and secret OR API key file.
 In other words, the user should provide the one --api-key-file arg or --api-app-id and --api-app-secret args.
 It means one OR two arguments.